KevinLolochum/SQL_Pandas/README.md

 - California, 94105, USA.

 Disclaimer:
-- To the best of our knowledge, this data is fabricated, and
+- To the best of my knowledge, this data is fabricated, and
 - it does not correspond to real people.
 - Any similarity to existing people is purely coincidental.